Macrometacorp/docs/docs/cep/examples/data-transformation.md

 ---
-sidebar_position: 5
+sidebar_position: 50
-title: Data Transformation
+title: Data Transformation Examples
 ---

+This page explains ways to transform your data.

-## Math & Logical Operations
+## Math and Logical Operations

 This example shows the use of math or logical operations on events.